 Sustainable Building Materials

 Choosing the right building materials can take a project from energy efficient to environmentally sustainable.
-Cement and concrete make up 8% of worldwide emissions, while steel and iron make up 6-8%.
-Not only are these carbon intensive materials, but they also release VOCs which negatively impact both indoor and outdoor air quality.
-To help mitigate and VOC emissions, keep an eye on these relatively new sustainable building materials: low concrete, mass timber, and hemp.
+Cement and concrete account for 8% of worldwide emissions; steel and iron add another 6-8%.
+These materials also release VOCs harming indoor and outdoor air quality.
+Three sustainable building materials to watch: low-carbon concrete, mass timber, and hemp.

 Mass Timber